AltUser44/travlr/README.md

 **How has this course helped you in reaching your professional goals?
 What skills have you learned, developed, or mastered in this course to help you become a more marketable candidate in your career field?**

-This course produced concrete, demonstrable evidence of full stack engineering capability.
+This course produced concrete, demonstrable evidence of full-stack engineering capability.
 Before this course, my experience was limited to isolated frontend or backend exercises.
 Building Travlr Getaways from a static HTML page all the way to a secured REST API with an Angular admin portal gave me end-to-end ownership of a real application: provisioning a database, designing a schema, building a RESTful API, implementing JWT authentication, and consuming that API from a TypeScript SPA.

 The skills I developed that have the greatest market value are: understanding the full request/response lifecycle across the stack; implementing stateless authentication with JWTs and hashed passwords using PBKDF2; building reusable Angular components and injectable services that follow the single-responsibility principle; and writing CRUD operations against a MongoDB database using Mongoose.
 Being able to walk a future employer through this application—explaining why each architectural decision was made—demonstrates not just the ability to write code, but the ability to reason about software design.
 That combination of practical skill and architectural understanding is what I believe will be most valuable as I continue to grow in my career.

----

-*Note: This README was prepared with the assistance of GitHub Copilot (Claude Sonnet 4.6) to help organize and articulate the reflection responses.*
 └── public/
     ├── index.html
     ├── about.html